-- •In the sciences, students can use computers in every lab because there's a wealth of probes.
-Students can simulate an electric circuit, for instance. - •In English, technology has made it easier for students who come across something unfamiliar in a text.
-They can go to the computer, put in a search term, and come up with information very quickly. - •In a history course about the 1960s, for example, students can view, thanks to YouTube, the 1960 Nixon/Kennedy debate or scenes from the Vietnam War. - •With Skype, fourth graders can connect with children at a school in Uganda. - •Students create and present multimedia presentations. - •Homework assignments, teachers' notes and commentary, and other resources are now available online, enabling students to access this information both during class and at home. - •In the arts, students can examine great paintings or listen to great performances without going to a museum or a concert.
+- In a history course about the 1960s, for example, students can view, thanks to YouTube, the 1960 Nixon/Kennedy debate or scenes from the Vietnam War. - With Skype, fourth graders can connect with children at a school in Uganda. - Students can create and present multimedia presentations. - Homework assignments, teachers' notes and commentary, and other resources are now available online, enabling students to access this information both during class and at home. - In the arts, students can examine great paintings or listen to great performances without going to a museum or a concert.
 While they are still required to do that, the richness of the courses is enhanced by material from the Internet.
 Students can also use the computer to create art or compose music.

 The availability of so much easily accessible information often requires teachers to change their approach.
-Patrick Hourigan, the director of educational technology, draws a sharp distinction between "a kid knowing something versus a kid knowing how to find out something."
+Patrick Hourigan, former director of educational technology, draws a sharp distinction between "a kid knowing something versus a kid knowing how to find out something."
 He gave the example of a student assigned to write a paper on the symbolism of the characters in George Orwell's Animal Farm.